 3) It is trendy

 You have heard of “Keeping Up with the Joneses,” right?
 Shows like these are popular because audiences get invited into the everyday lives of influencers who they admire.
 Ultimately, the audiences who watch these shows want to mimic the influencer’s life as much as possible.
-People want what they see other people having.
-These days, influencers have the power to help convince people that your brand/product is the next big thing because they have the ability to influence.

 4) It is profitable